 “But really you’re going to stuff me full with all of this fo-”

 “Hai hai, just eat.
-You need the extra protein to help you regenerate your cells in your injured body”
+You need the extra protein to help you regenerate your cells in your injured body, or whatever.”

 “Well I guess if you care for me that much, we can feed each other the takoyaki though, you know, like how couples do.”